n8acl/aprsnotify/README.md

 - Pulls most recent packet data from [APRS.fi API](https://aprs.fi/page/api) for the following types of packets:
   - Position Data
   - Weather Station Data
+  - Message Data
-- Reverse Geocode with OpenStreetMaps API.
+- Reverse Geocode Packet loction with OpenStreetMaps API.
-- Get Weather Conditions from OpenWeatherMaps API for the location of the position packet
+- Get Weather Conditions from WeatherAPI.com for the location of the position packet
 - Find Maidenhead Grid Square of packet location.
 - Send Status to Social Media Networks (See above for supported Networks)
 - Get notification of an APRS message sent to your station (see above for supported Networks).
 If someone sends a message via APRS to one of the callsigns being tracked, the script will notify you and share the message with you.
-- Send packet data to a club Server channel.
-This allows club members to share packet data information with each other.

 ---

 ### Use Cases
 * Sending an APRS Position packet to Social Media for your followers to see.
-* Sending Weather data from APRS to Social Media.
+* Sending Weather data from APRS station to Social Media.
 * Sending APRS data to yourself to confirm that it is making it to the internet.
-* Sending your position information to a Telegram/Discord/Mattermost/Slack Channel that you have your non-ham radio family and friends on so they can track you when you are traveling by car for a long distance.
+* Sending your position information to a Channel that you have your non-ham radio family and friends on so they can track you when you are traveling by car for a long distance.
 * Participating in sending packet data to a club server/channel in addition to your own channels/servers
+* This could potentially be used to track up to 20 mobile stations during a race or parade and relay that information to others, like officials or other hams working in the race.
+(Note though that this program does not support the use of tactical callsigns.
+The callsigns must be Call-ssid to be tracked.)
 * Other uses that your imagination comes up with.

 ---

-## UPGRADE TO RELEASE 02032023
+## UPGRADE TO CURRENT RELEASE

-#### Normal Upgrade

-To upgrade to the current version of the script, enter the folder where you have the APRSNotify scrpts and do a ```git pull -ff``` to get the newest updated scripts.
-Then please run the update.py ```python3 update.py``` script.
-It will update your database to the most current version.

-If you are installing the whole script for the first time (i.e. have never used APRSNotify before), please run an_util.py instead.
-Only run the upgrade script if you have used APRSNotify before and have previously upgraded to version 4.

-#### Upgrading a version older than Version 4 to current version

-Please note that any version prior to 4 has had to be depreciated and is no longer supported.
-With all the changes, it is difficult to support those older versions with the new version.

-The easiest way to upgrade a version of APRSNotify that is older than Version 4 is to make sure to backup the config.py file to another location and then deleting the old APRSnotify script folder.
-Then clone the repo to get the latest script files.
-This allows you to setup the script as basically a brand new setup, just follow the directions in the wiki for a new setup and using the an_util.py file.
-You can use your old config.py file as reference to copy and paste your keys and things in as needed.
+Due to the massive amount of changes done to the codebase, only the last version release of the APRSNotify1 software is supported for migration.
+If you have something older, you will need to install this as a clean install and then manually migrate your data over.

+For Migration steps, see [the Wiki](https://n8acl.github.io/aprsnotify/migration/).

 ---